How Does Invisalign® Work?

 Contact Our Evanston Dentist

-If you are interested in finding out if you are a candidate for Invisalign®, please call our Evanston dental office at (847) 864-8151 to set up consultation with one of our doctors, or feel welcome to request an appointment through our webpage.
+This alternative to braces for adults and children alike has been successfully used for many years.
+If you are interested in finding out if you are a candidate for Invisalign®, please call our Evanston dental office at (847) 864-8151 to set up consultation with one of our doctors.
+You may also request an appointment through our webpage.